-The Medical segment's revenue growth in the first quarter of 2025 primarily reflected the following:
+The Medical segment's revenue growth in the second quarter of 2025 primarily reflected the following:

-- Volume growth and share gains attributable to the Medication Delivery Solutions unit's Vascular Access Management portfolio, as well as strong sales of the unit's hypodermic products. - Growth in the Medication Management Solutions unit driven by double-digit growth in sales of infusion systems, partially offset by an unfavorable comparison to dispensing and pharmacy automation installations in the prior-year period.

-- A decline in the Pharmaceutical Systems unit's sales due to lower demand for prefillables syringes. - · Overall Medical segment revenue growth also reflected sales in the Advanced Patient Monitoring unit, which we acquired during the fourth quarter of fiscal year 2024.
+- Volume growth attributable to the Medication Delivery Solutions unit's Vascular Access Management portfolio, as well as strong U.S. sales of the unit's hypodermic products, partially offset by an expected VoBP impact in China. - Growth in the Medication Management Solutions unit driven by double-digit growth in sales of infusion systems, partially offset by the timing of dispensing installations within the current fiscal year. - Growth in the Pharmaceutical Systems unit due to increased demand for prefillable solutions in the biologic drug category, partially offset by lower market demand for anticoagulant products. - Overall Medical segment revenue growth also reflected sales in the Advanced Patient Monitoring unit, which we acquired during the fourth quarter of fiscal year 2024.